 This is what I've learnt about the herbs I use most.

-Mint likes moist, semi-shady areas and needs to be kept in a contained garden or pot to prevent it spreading throughout your entire garden.
-It is lovely with lamb and I use it a lot in vegetarian rice paper rolls.
+Mint likes moist, semi-shady areas and needs to be kept in a contained garden or pot to prevent it spreading throughout your garden.
+Mint grows well from cuttings.
+It is wonderful for adding a freshness to foods.
+E.g. rice paper rolls, fruit punch, tabbouleh.

 Rosemary loves dry conditions in full sun up against a north facing wall and flourishes on neglect.
-I also use it for lamb and for roast vegetables.
+I use it for lamb, stews, soups and for roast vegetables.
 It also grows well from cuttings.

-Parsley also likes cooler areas with plenty of water to flourish.
+Parsley also likes good sun but needs plenty of water to flourish.
 I use it mostly for risottos, stews and casseroles.
 I let some of it go to seed as it self sows easily.

-Thyme does well in a well drained pot in morning sun and is useful to give a freshness to stews and lamb dishes.
+Thyme does well in a well drained pot in morning sun and is useful to give a freshness to stews, pastas, risottos and lamb dishes.

 We also have a Bay tree and I use its leaves to give a sweetness to soups and stews.
 It does well with morning sun and I keep it in a pot near the back door.

 And I have a number of Chilli plants ranging in levels of hotness which I use to give a kick to meals ranging across a range of cuisines.

-For more Best Parenting Advice ideas you may find the following links useful:
+For ways to use fresh herbs in cooking you may find the following links useful:

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.